biblius/chonkit/README.md

 4. Chonkit uses the [verify](https://developer.hashicorp.com/vault/api-docs/secret/transit#verify-signed-data) endpoint
    to verify the token signature on the same Vault mount the data was signed.

+## License

+This repository contains Chonkit, a part of Ragu, covered under the [Apache License 2.0](LICENSE), except where noted (any Ragu logos or trademarks are not covered under the Apache License, and should be explicitly noted by a LICENSE file.)

+Chonkit, a part of Ragu, is a product produced from this open source software, exclusively by Barrage d.o.o.
+It is distributed under our commercial terms.

+Others are allowed to make their own distribution of the software, but they cannot use any of the Ragu trademarks, cloud services, etc.

+We explicitly grant permission for you to make a build that includes our trademarks while developing Ragu itself.
+You may not publish or share the build, and you may not use that build to run Ragu for any other purpose.